Jobs in Sicily for Foreigners

 regards housekeepers, distinguished from au pairs, Sicilian newspapers have run numerous stories about the exploitation

-of (in particular) Romanian women, reporting what can only be described as extreme exploitation.
+of (in particular) Romanian women, reporting what can only be described as extreme mistreatment.

 Travel Writers & Photographers